VctorEmanuel/game-jackpot/README.md

 # Jackpot-Python
-A amateur jackpot in Python
+A amateur casino jackpot in Python